 Trade Turnover between EAEU and Germany

-Speaking as the III International Conference of German business “Eurasian Economic Union: role, achievements, prospects” in Nur-Sultan (the Republic of Kazakhstan) the Member of the Board (Minister) for Trade of the Eurasian Economic Commission (EEC) execution of practical investment projects in the states of the Eurasian Economic Union (EAEU).
+Speaking as the III International Conference of German business “Eurasian Economic Union: role, achievements, prospects” in Nur-Sultan (the Republic of Kazakhstan) the Member of the Board (Minister) for Trade of the Eurasian Economic Commission (EEC) Veronika Nikishina mentioned the considerable role of German business in the execution of practical investment projects in the states of the Eurasian Economic Union (EAEU).
 The EEC Minister informed about the results of the Eurasian Economic Union and backed up the dialogues between EAEU and EU to create comfortable and fair conditions for business of the member-states in both integration unions, as well as the return to the formation of the single economic space from Lisbon to Vladivostok.

 The discussion also covered the issues of digitalization of agricultural sector and the cooperation in customs issues.
 The development of export potential and mutually advantageous investment cooperation were also on the agenda.